How to Stick to Your Disney Food Budget at Epcot

 Beer in Germany

-My husband enjoys trying new beers when we travel so we opted to try the Warsteiner Dunkel from Sommerfest in the Germany pavilion.
+My husband enjoys trying new beers, so we sampled a Warsteiner Dunkel from Sommerfest in the Germany pavilion.

 Additional Snacks